callebedrums/sea/docs/model.md

 All instances will have attributes as defined in the Model definition.
 You can use this attributes to get and set their values.

-In the case of a belongsto relationship attribute, it is possible to set it to an instance of the related model, or an id that identify the instance.
+In the case of a belongsTo relationship attribute, it is possible to set it to an instance of the related model, or an id that identify the instance.
 If an id is setted to the attribute, the Sea will create an empty instance of the related model and attribute the id value to this instance.

 In the case of a hasMany relationship attribute, its value have to be an array of related model instances.

 &nbsp;

-`._url`
+`._endpoint`

 The read only endpoint configured to that instance.
 All instance of the same model have the same value for this attribute;